 - Trace & Access cover up to £5000*

 - Cover for theft, malicious damage & vandalism up to 45 days*

 - Switch from unoccupied to occupied during the policy term

-- Ability to cancel before the end of the policy
+- Ability to cancel before the end of the policy with no charge

 - Cover designed for properties going through probate